 - Skin issues (Rosacea, rashes, eczema, dry skin)

 Now that we know what some of the symptoms are, you may be wondering: “What are some of the underlying conditions that contribute to SIBO?”
-Let me preface this by saying that there are MANY, however, here are some of the most common underlying conditions that I’ve seen, contribute to a SIBO infection:
+Let me preface this by saying that there are many underlying conditions.
+However, here are some of the most common conditions that I’ve seen contribute to a SIBO infection.

 1. Leaky Gut

-You know when naturopathic physicians say “everything starts with the gut?”
+You know when naturopathic physicians say, “everything starts with the gut”?
 Well, it’s true.
-Leaky gut is one of the biggest predispositions to SIBO, according to recent research.
+Leaky gut is one of the most significant predispositions to SIBO, according to recent research.
 When you have a permeable gut wall, your body classifies certain foods as “foreign invaders.”
 Eventually, one can develop food sensitivities to foods that, at one point, never caused a reaction.
-I’ve seen many patients start to become sensitive to foods that aren’t common, in a healthy human being, such as lettuce, cucumbers, blueberries, cantaloupe, and even spices.
-The goal is to work with a physician in getting to the root cause of Leaky Gut (and SIBO), by running a delayed IgG and IgA food sensitivity panel.
+I’ve seen many patients become sensitive to foods that aren’t commonly causes of sensitivity in a healthy human being, such as lettuce, cucumbers, blueberries, cantaloupe, and even spices.
+The goal is to work with a physician in getting to the root cause of Leaky Gut (and SIBO) by running a delayed IgG and IgA food sensitivity panel.

 2. Prior Use of Antibiotics

-For years, people thought antibiotics were the only way to cure or treat a health condition – whether it be a cold, sinus infection, yeast infection or SIBO.
-However, in naturopathic medicine, we utilize a variety of other herbs, blends of herbs, foods and lifestyle changes to create an environment of “healing” in your body.
-If you’ve ever used antibiotics (which, most of us have), and have any of the associated SIBO symptoms, I would recommend working with a physician to test for a variety of bacterial overgrowths.
+For years, people thought antibiotics were the only way to cure or treat a health condition, whether it be a cold, sinus infection, yeast infection, or SIBO.
+However, in naturopathic medicine, we utilize a variety of other herbs, blends of herbs, foods, and lifestyle changes to create an environment of “healing” in your body.
+If you’ve ever used antibiotics (which most of us have) and have any associated SIBO symptoms, I would recommend working with a physician to test for various bacterial overgrowths.
 (2)

 3. Past Incidence of Food Poisoning

-Who remembers that one time they ate questionable grocery store sushi, and ended up regretting it at 2:00 am in the morning?
-Most of us have experienced food poisoning in some capacity, but brush it off, after we’re feeling better, and move on with their lives?
+Who remembers that one time they ate questionable grocery store sushi and ended up regretting it at 2:00 am in the morning?
+Most of us have experienced food poisoning at some point but brushed it off after we’ve felt better.
+We move on with our lives.
 It’s common, but it doesn’t mean that it’s benign.
-Research presented by Dr. Mark Pimentel, and the Mount Cedar Sinai Center and Hospital, at the Annual SIBO Synopsium, suggests that types of harmful bacteria are released when a person experiences food poisoning, that can have long-lasting harmful effects on the gut.
+Research presented by Dr. Mark Pimentel and the Mount Cedar Sinai Center and Hospital at the Annual SIBO Symposium suggests that types of harmful bacteria are released when a person experiences food poisoning.
+These bacteria can have long-lasting detrimental effects on the gut.
 (6)

 4. Low Stomach Acid

 According to this study by the Journal of Gastroenterology and Hepatology, “Diminished acid production (hypochlorhydria) is a risk factor for SIBO, and can develop after colonization with Helicobacter pylori….
 Inhibition of acid secretion via histamine type 2 receptor blockers (H2RAs) or proton-pump inhibitors (PPIs) may predispose to SIBO.”
 (2) Stomach acid is essential to breaking down your food and properly digesting your meals.
-Many of my patients dealing with SIBO have, at one point in their life, been on a Protein Pump Inhibitor (PPI) such as Omeprazole, to inhibit their own hydrochloric acid (HCL) production.
-As we’ve learned, this often does more harm than good and allows infections like SIBO to manifest.
+Many of my patients dealing with SIBO have, at one point in their lives, been on a Protein Pump Inhibitor (PPI), such as Omeprazole, to inhibit their hydrochloric acid (HCL) production.
+As we’ve learned, this often does more harm than good, and it allows infections like SIBO to manifest.

 5. Slowed Bowel Motility

-One study, of many, suggests that chronic constipation, a symptom of SIBO, is caused by excess methane gas, which is, therefore, causing by slowed bowel motility.
+One study of many suggests that chronic constipation, a symptom of SIBO, is caused by excess methane gas.
 According to the Journal of Neurogastroenterol Motility, “A patient with slow transit constipation [is] associated with high methane production both in fasting state and after ingestion of glucose, whose constipation improved after treatment with non-absorbable antibiotic, rifaximin, which reduced breath methane values.”
 (5)

-In constipation-dominant patients, most aren’t having proper and frequent bowel movements, causing a back-up of food, bacteria, waste, and gas.
+In constipation-dominant patients, most don’t have proper and frequent bowel movements, which causes a back-up of food, bacteria, waste, and gas.
 This slow bowel motility must be addressed before resolving SIBO, or a relapse can be expected.

 6. Underlying Co-Infections and Disease

 More times than not, SIBO is never the root cause.
-Did you have SIBO when you were 2 years old?
+Did you have SIBO when you were two years old?
 Probably not.
-SIBO is the effect of one, or more, underlying causes that have manifested in the gut.
-Many times, SIBO is present alongside another co-infection or disease such H. Pylori, EBV, parasites, autoimmune conditions, adrenal fatigue etc. It’s imperative that you, alongside your physician, dig deep to find the root cause(s), in order to successfully put SIBO in remission.
+SIBO is the effect of one or more underlying causes that have manifested in the gut.
+Many times, SIBO is present alongside another co-infection or disease, such as H. Pylori, EBV, parasites, autoimmune conditions, adrenal fatigue, etc. It’s imperative that you, alongside your physician, dig deep to find the root cause(s) to put SIBO in remission successfully.
 Dr. Alison Sibecker has a list of associated co-infections and diseases on her website, SiboInfo.org, alongside a plethora of other informative material.

-Don’t be discouraged if your SIBO relapses – It’s fairly common.
-The most important part of healing SIBO is keeping your “mind” right.
+Don’t be discouraged if your SIBO relapses.
+It’s relatively common.
+The most crucial part of healing SIBO is keeping your mind right.
 It can be discouraging.
 It can be very challenging.
-But, when healing from any chronic disease or infection, it starts by getting your mindset right.
-Finding a physician (or “wellness team”) that is encouraging, supportive, knowledgable and ready to walk this journey with you, is invaluable to your success.
+But healing from any chronic disease or infection starts by getting your mindset right.
+Finding a naturopathic physician (or “wellness team”) that is encouraging, supportive, knowledgeable, and ready to walk this journey with you is invaluable to your success.

-If you’re interested in a Part II of this topic, let us know by leaving us a comment, tweeting us, or leaving a comment on Facebook.
+If you’re interested in a Part II on this topic, let us know by leaving us a comment, tweeting us, or posting a comment on Facebook.
 How do you treat SIBO?
 How do you prevent a relapse?
 What else can I do to decrease my risk of developing SIBO?
-These are all fair, and valid questions, especially for those of you in the midst of treating an overgrowth.
+These are all important and valid questions, especially for those of you in the midst of treating an overgrowth.

-If you’re interested in chatting with one of our physicians, call our office at 480-588-6856 for a FREE, 10-minute consultation, to learn how we can help you heal.
+If you’re interested in chatting with one of our physicians, call 480-588-6856 to schedule a FREE brief meet and greet with a naturopathic doctor, to learn how we can help you heal.